14th Pennsylvania Cavalry Regiment: Cedar Creek

+Mosby

 Beginning November 10, the 21st New York Cavalry Regiment was assigned to the 1st Brigade of Powell's 2nd Division.
 Colonel William B. Tibbits, from the 21st New York Cavalry, was assigned to command the 1st Brigade, relieving Major Gibson.
-Colonel Moore was released from arrest and directed to command his regiment, the 8th Ohio Cavalry.
-Separately, Major John M. Daily was dismissed for absence without leave effective November 11, but reinstated seven months later as a lieutenant colonel.
-The 2nd Division fought a portion of Major General Lunsford L. Lomax's cavalry division on November 12 near Nineveh, Virginia.
-Powell sent Tibbits with his 1st Brigade out beyond Front Royal, where it encountered cavalry commanded by McCausland.
-The Confederates slowly pushed the 1st Brigade back, but Powell brought his 2nd Brigade to the front while the 1st Brigade moved to the rear.
-The 2nd Brigade charged, resulting in a short clash that ended with the Confederates retreating for 8 mi.
-All of the Confederate artillery (two guns), two caissons, two wagons and an ambulance were captured.
-Confederate casualties were 20 killed, 35 wounded, and 161 captured including 19 officers.
-Prisoners said McCausland was slightly wounded and escaped through the woods.
-Union losses were two killed and 15 wounded.

-Mosby

-Powell's Division skirmished near Rude's Hill for about six hours on November 23.
-Afterwards, it went into camp between Front Royal and Winchester.
+Separately, Major Daily was dismissed for absence without leave effective November 11, but reinstated seven months later as a lieutenant colonel.

 While cooking turkeys on Thanksgiving Day (November 24), the regiment was attacked by Mosby's guerrillas.
 Mosby was quickly chased off by the regiment, and ten of Mosby's men were killed or wounded.
+The historian of the 14th Pennsylvania Cavalry wrote that probably "no regiment in the Civil War had more encounters with Mosby or lost so many killed and wounded or captured by Mosby".

 Major Gibson was assigned command of the 1st Brigade on December 7.
 A few weeks later on December 17, Captain William Miles of Company I led 100 men on a scouting expedition toward Ashby's Gap.
 Mosby ambushed this scouting party from a woods near Millwood, Virginia, killing Miles and about a dozen others.
 About 20 others were wounded, and nearly everybody else was captured.
 Mosby set one man free after slashing his face with a saber, allowing him to return to camp to tell the story of the ambush.
 The wounded and dead were recovered on the next day.
-Mosby sent his prisoners to Libby Prison.